 Sonja Scheuring studied both Sociology (B.A.
-2016) and Survey Statistics (M.Sc.
+2018) and Survey Statistics (M.Sc.
 2016) at the University of Bamberg.
 During her studies she worked as a student associate at both the Chair of Sociology, especially Methods of Empirical Social Research at the University of Bamberg and the Leibniz Institute for Educational Trajectories (LIfBi).
 She assisted in EXCEPT as well as TEW-CCA project at the chair and in REGES project at the LIfBi.
 Besides these tasks, she worked as a tutor for data preparation and analysis using Stata for both Bachelor (Soziologisches Forschungspraktikum) and Master (Introduction in Stata) students.
-Since winter term 2017/18 she is part of the organization team for the “Soziologisches Forschungspraktikum”.
 Additionally, she assisted as a student intern at the Institute for Employment Research (IAB) at the Research Data Centre (FDZ) and the Bavarian State Office for Statistics and Data Processing in the apartment for both university and traffic statistics.
 In April 2018 she began her doctoral studies and her job as research associate at the Chair for Sociology, especially Methods of Empirical Social Research at the University of Bamberg.
 She is both teaching associate and part of the team of “The socio-economic consequences of temporary employment: A comparative panel data analysis” SECCOPA project, which is funded with the European Research Council (ERC) starting grant until 2023.

 - Social Inequality

 - Subjective Well-Being

 - Methods for Panel Data Analyses

 - Methods of Quantitative Empirical Social Research